jamsubu/headlessui-react-native/README.md

 ## Non-Goals

-It's important to note that this project does not aim to support every feature.
-For instance, regarding the "as" property, which allows manipulation of tags, it's not feasible to replace tags due to accessibility issues and the varying behavior of React Native components.
-However, partial compatibility is supported in some cases.
-For example, while the default for "modalContent" is View, it can be changed to ScrollView.
+It's important to note that this project does not aim to support every feature of [Headless UI](https://headlessui.com).
+For instance, regarding the "as" property, it can generally be used to change to other React Native components.
+However, components like Modals, which have predefined roles and encapsulate the entire modal, cannot be changed using the `as` property.

+This revision keeps the original intent while ensuring clarity and coherence in English.

 ## Supporting Features (🚧 => working on..)